elkebir-group/CNRein/README.md

     -output ./data/newTN3 \
     -refGenome hg38
 ```
+Also, "-CB" can be included if cells are indicated by cell barcode rather than read group.

 Additionally, one can run only parts of the DeepCopy pipeline with the following command:
 ```bash